 Select a task force to learn more about recent or current activites.

-Many of these owners believe they are doing the best, most responsible thing they can do by bringing the pet to PACC to give the pet a chance in another home.
-The public needs to be aware of the risks involved- including trauma for the animals as well as health risks – a no one can ever be 100% sure an animal will be adopted.
-Even a purebred puppy may be at PACC long enough to get sick and never rescued.
+Many owners believe they are doing the best, most responsible thing they can do by bringing a lost pet or a pet they feel they can no longer keep to a shelter.
+The public needs to be aware that shelters are a last resort, even the best of shelters.
+Shelters are often a traumatic experience where animals are at risk for complications of health – and no one can ever be 100% sure an animal will be adopted.

 One of the most overlooked areas for improving the live release rate in animal control shelters is returning pets to their owners.
 Shifting from a passive to a more proactive approach has allowed shelters to return a larger percentage of lost animals to their families.